 Plastic Night, Relius' theme.
 It gives a boss-like feel while sounding evil and gentlemanly at the same time.
 Not only that, it has one of the most sweet sounding riffs in the series.
 They're seriously beautiful.

-"BUSHIN (God of Dancing)", Amane's theme.
+BUSIN, Amane's theme.
 The use of Japanese instruments definitely gives it a classic feel.
-But don't let the soothing intro fool you, when the guitar riffs start to kick in, you'll realise that Amane means business.
+But don't let the soothing intro fool you, when the guitar riffs start to kick in, you'll realize that Amane means business.

 Fatal Judge, the Arcade Boss theme.
 Just right for the ultimate culmination of any given character's arcade story.
 In the story, this is used as the theme for Kagura vs. Azrael.

 THE HIGHLANDER, which plays during the battle against Take-Mikazuchi and works wonders for telling you that you're up against a gigantic, horrific monstrosity, the very same one that obliterated Ibukido and Kagutsuchi back when time loops were still a thing, and let's you know that this will be hell.